Manila Ocean Park takes pride in being the pioneering ocean theme park of the country.

 It's fairly easy to go to Manila Ocean Park as it's just a one-way ride; there is no need to transfer vehicles, especially if you are coming from Quezon City.

-From our place in Zabarte Subdivision along Quirino Highway, we boarded a shuttle van bound for Buendia .
+From our place in Zabarte Subdivision along Quirino Highway, we boarded a shuttle van bound for Buendia.
 We then got off at Luneta (Rizal Park), a good side trip as you can explore Luneta a bit before heading off to Manila Ocean Park.

 From Luneta, we walked all the way to Quirino Grandstand; located behind it is the Manila Ocean Park.

-What to expect at Manila Ocean Park
+What to Expect at Manila Ocean Park

 When we finally reached the entrance point of Manila Ocean Park, we were greeted by a throng of school children and their parents in long queues, patiently waiting to get inside the park.
 Manila Ocean Park is a premier educational facility, as such, schools include it in their educational tour itinerary.

-If you made an online booking, always bring the original print-out.
+If you made an online booking, always bring the original printout.
 Never use a photocopy of the print-out as the ticket personnel will not honor it.

-After checking-in, we were handed several tickets; each ticket is to be presented for admission to the specific attraction that we wanted to see.
+After checking in, we were handed several tickets; each ticket is to be presented for admission to the specific attraction that we wanted to see.

-Things to see and do at Manila Ocean Park
+What to see and do at Manila Ocean Park

 Here are some of the things to see at the Manila Ocean Park